 Inadequately migrating applications from on-premises to the Cloud can completely waste the financial and practical benefits of Cloud offerings – both in the short and long run.
 That is why every Cloud migration roadmap needs to define a clear migration strategy for every application, based on a holistic application assessment.
 This assessment should not only take into account technical aspects but also business, organization, security and compliance.
 The selected strategy fundamentally affects the expected migration effort, the potential amount of benefit of using Cloud and possible long term cost savings of the new operations model.
 This is where the 6Rs come into play.
 Essentially, you can think of each “R” as a possible migration strategy for your applications.
 Each strategy refers to a specific method to move an application to the Cloud, and the outcomes of this method.
 It is an overall framework, which does not provide detailed migration steps.

 The concept was first mentioned by the Gartner analyst Richard Watson in 2011.
 The 5 original strategies – namely the Rehost, Refactor, Revise, Rebuild and Replace – were revived and adapted in a widely cited blog post by Steven Orban of AWS in 2016.
 Orban kept some of Gartner’s strategies, renamed some and added a new one.
 Via the AWS Cloud Enterprise Strategy Blog the approach has been made public and became popular.
 Thus, the 5R’s became the 6R’s.
 Today, the 6R’s are used as a fundamental guideline for almost any Cloud transformation.
 There are still disputes whether further strategies should be added.
-At the end of this article, we will have a quick look at a 7th R, “Relocate”, recently introduced by AWS.
+A 7th R, “Relocate”, was introduced by AWS a few years ago.
 However, we at Txture still rely on the 6 key strategies of Orban’s article: Rehosting, Replatforming, Repurchasing, Re-architecting, Retire and Retain.
 Let’s get into the details of the strategies and discuss some examples for each of them.

 In the following, we dive deeper into each migration strategy.
 Here is an infographic to give you a first overview of the different Rs: